nozomioshi/ChiselRiscV/doc/pipeline.md

 wbRegCsrRdata := csrRdata
 ```

+## Perf

 The `wbData` can be calculated in the Memory Access stage.
 As a result, the number of Write Back stage pipeline registers can be reduced.
+The Write Back process can be separated from the calculation of data.

 ```scala
 // Registers